4. C API Reference

 Create a new context object.
 You must call futhark_context_free() when you are done with it.
 It is fine for multiple contexts to co-exist within the same process, but you must not pass values between them.
 They have the same C type, so this is an easy mistake to make.

 After you have created a context object, you must immediately call futhark_context_get_error(), which will return non-NULL if initialisation failed.
-If initialisation has failed, then you still need to call futhark_context_free() to release resources used for the context object, but you may not use the context object for anything else.
+If initialisation has failed, then you still need to call futhark_context_free() to release resources used for the context object, but you must not use the context object for anything else.

 void futhark_context_free(struct futhark_context *ctx)